braup/Portfolio/README.md

 * Bachelors of Business Administration (Marketing), *Texas Lutheran University*, 2013-2017

 # Skills and Experience
-* Micrsoft Office, Strong organizational, time management and multitasking skills in a demanding environment.
+* Microsoft Office, Strong organizational, time management and multitasking skills in a demanding environment.
 * Excellent people skills such as training, teamwork and customer service.
 *	Proficient use of computers, internet and Microsoft Office Suite.
 *	Problem solving skills in Tableau, SAP, SQL, Workbench and Sharepoint.